 A relatively large number of people in Freeport telecommute to their jobs.
 Overall, about 8.23% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Freeport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 For the size of the village, public transportation in Freeport is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Freeport, the benefits are reduced air pollution and congestion on the highways.

-In terms of college education, Freeport is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.23% of adults 25 and older in the village have at least a bachelor's degree.
+The overall education level of Freeport is somewhat higher than in the average US city of 21.84%: 27.23% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Freeport in 2022 was $45,064, which is upper middle income relative to New York and the nation.
 This equates to an annual income of $180,256 for a family of four.
 However, Freeport contains both very wealthy and poor people as well.